 A friction model was constructed, which includes losses from the power cylinder, gearbox, crank bearings, engine auxiliaries and seals.
-The power cylinder and crank bearing friction was calculated using a crank angle resolved model as the shape of the in-cylinder pressure trace has a significant impact on the friction for these components.
+The power cylinder and crank bearing friction was calculated using a crank angle resolved model which allows for impact of the cylinder pressure history to be included in assessing the friction for these components.